firebase/geofire-objc/README.md

  }];
 ```

-To remove a location and delete the location from Firebase simply call
+To remove a location and delete the location from Firebase simply call:
 ```objective-c
 [geoFire removeKey:@"firebase-hq"];
 ```